 This short quick reference guide provides updates and highlights the OSHA standards and directives (instructions for compliance officers) and other related information that may apply to worker exposure to 2019 novel coronavirus (2019-nCoV).

-This summary is provided as a service to anyone interested as the corona virus has implications with the OSHA Bloodborne Pathogen Standard – which we provide training on.
+This summary is provided as a service to anyone interested as the corona virus has implications with the OSHA Bloodborne Pathogen Standard – which we provide training on as part of our OSHA Bloodborne Pathogen Certification training.

 You can also take our free short course on COVID-19 for the general public or our free infection prevention control training COVID-19 for healthcare workers.